Growing Naturally

 Meet Kat

 Hi!
 I am Kat, the farmer, and growing food is my life’s work.
 Organic farming has been part of my life since I first began working in agriculture in high school.
 Since then I have worked on seven different farms across the country, and learned from many skilled growers along the way.
-I was fortunate to put down roots in Floyd County, where I built a beautiful home by hand with the love of my life, Joshua.
+I was fortunate to put down roots in Floyd County, where I built a beautiful home by hand with the love of my life, Joshua, and in 2024 we started a family when we welcomed a beautiful daughter into our lives.
 The food-filled, community centered, creative and meaningful work of growing and selling organic food speaks to my heart.
 This little farm and food company was founded in January 2021 and has been a long time coming!
 I envision it growing into a beautiful, productive, and sustainable small farm that provides a joyful life, a livelihood, a classroom and a community gathering space.

 In My Field